ZouhairSpace/simple_shell/README.md

 # 0x16.
 C - Simple Shell
- **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Khalid LAABALI, Zouhair Jeddi)
+ **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: LAABALI KHALID, Jeddi Zouhair)

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: